GPU-LQCD/OpenStaPLE/doc/internals/cpp_constants.md

 Values that are not part of any category.

 #### COMMIT_HASH
 The current git head hash.
+Collected by `configure.ac`.